cgdmohamed/rakeez/replit.md

 - Comprehensive audit logging for security and compliance
 - Rate limiting at multiple layers (registration, login, API calls)
 - Redis-optional architecture: Full in-memory fallback with TTL-aware counters for sessions, rate limits, OTP, and cache operations
-- Environment-based configuration for WebSocket URLs and other deployment-specific settings
+- WebSocket auto-detection: Automatically uses secure wss:// for HTTPS and ws:// for HTTP